 #6- Use coupons.
 At Michael’s I used the free app on my smart phone called Snip Snap and I was able to use a 50% off coupon and save $6.00 and then a 25% off coupon on the entire purchase.
 I saved over $12.00 using the app and no coupon clipping was needed!

 #8- Have the shower in a home, a back yard, or a park.
-There really is no need to rent out a venue like some people do.
+There really is no need to rent out a venue as some people do.

 #9- Make what you can (D.I.Y.).
 You can make tissue balls that hang from the ceiling for much less than you could buy them for, as well as banners, little favors, etc. If you can make the decorations yourself you will save.
 You can buy dollar tree table cloths and use them as back drops or just as table cloths and use wrapping paper as a runner… the possibilities are endless.
 Browse Pinterest for ideas.
 It is amazing what you can find on Pinterest!
 Especially when you know what you are looking for.
 Keep your eyes peeled for ideas that can be done inexpensively and recreate them or use them as inspiration for another creative idea.